zephyrproject-rtos/zephyr/doc/hardware/emulator/bus_emulators.rst

 .. note::
    The ``#forward-cells`` attribute should always be 1.
-Each entry in the ``fowards`` attribute consists of the phandle followed by the address.
+Each entry in the ``forwards`` attribute consists of the phandle followed by the address.
 In the example above, ``<&i2c1 0x20>`` will forward all read/write operations made to ``i2c0`` at port ``0x20`` to ``i2c1`` on the same port.
 Since no additional cells are used by the emulated controller, the number of cells